Alexander Zverev: 2022 Mexican Open default

-After a first-round doubles loss at the 2022 Mexican Open, Zverev repeatedly struck umpire Alessandro Germani's chair with his racket, believing that Germani had incorrectly called a ball out during a tiebreak.
+After a first-round doubles loss at the 2022 Mexican Open, Zverev repeatedly and violently struck umpire Alessandro Germani's chair with his racket, believing that Germani had incorrectly called a ball out during a tiebreak.
 Zverev was subsequently defaulted from the tournament, forfeiting all points and prize money that he had won thus far.
 (Note: Had he earned at least semifinal points at the tournament, Zverev would have reached the world No. 1 ranking for a week in August 2022.)
 He received the maximum fine of $40,000 by the ATP, an additional $25,000 fine, and a suspended eight-week ban.
 He was also placed on probation for one year.
 Zverev later issued an apology on social media.